glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 visible in the original software's UI.
 Meal information might also be present.
 OneTouch Ultra2 provided a simple mapping of meal and comment codes.

-## Timestamp format

-The protocol define a point in time (for the current device clock, or the timestamp of a reading), as a little-endian four-bytes count of seconds since **01/01/2000 @ 00:00**.

-This differs from the otherwise similar UltraEasy protocol, that uses the UNIX Epoch of **01/01/1970 @ 00:00**.